Digital Storytelling: A Marketer’s Guide

 - LinkedIn: What Do You Do?
 LinkedIn is definitely the most buttoned-up social networking platform on the web.
 However, it serves a very distinct purpose.
 It helps you communicate what your brand does.
 The best brands use LinkedIn as a place for making connections and building authority.

 - Snapchat: What’s Really Happening?
 Snapchat is the most casual social media platform around.
-It’s often used to show behind the scenes content and tell stories of what’s happening outside of the normal customer vantage point.
+It’s often used to show behind-the-scenes content and tell digital story/digital stories of what’s happening outside of the normal customer vantage point.

 Most brands can get away with only using two or three social media platforms.
 However, it’s helpful to keep the function of these platforms in mind as you think about storytelling and branding.